Ralph Yarl’s mother reveals horror injuries after shooting

 She said that her son is able to communicate “when he feels like it” but he mostly “just sits there and stares and the buckets of tears just rolls down his eyes”.

-While the teenager spent four days in hospital, the white homeowner who shot him twice is still walking free.
+While the teenager spent four days in hospital, the white homeowner walked free.

 Mr Lester was finally charged on Monday afternoon with two felonies: assault in the first degree, which carries a punishment of 10 to 30 years or life imprisonment, and armed criminal action, which carries a punishment of 3 to 15 years.